 Terrestrial salamanders are supposed to lose their gills as they transform into adults.
 However, this development occasionally takes an odd turn and larvae mature into adults without first going through the normal process of metamorphosis.

-This is known as “neoteny” and is most common with tiger salamanders.
+This is known as “neoteny” and is most common with tiger salamanders and other mole salamanders.

 It usually happens when the salamander larvae are in a pond with lots of food, making it unnecessary for them to metamorphose and leave the water.